-19. The Memphis Grizzlies Stage (at Young and Meda) has music starting at 12:30 p.m. until the last band starts at 4:30 p.m., including Switchblade Kid and Negro Terror.
+19. The Memphis Grizzlies stage is at Young and Meda and has music starting at 12:30 p.m.

 20. Do All The Things!
 Experience all the fun at CY Fest: peruse the booths, talk to people, catch a few demos, and get some grub.

-21. The Cooper Young 4-Miler is Friday, September 14 at 7 p.m.
-The neighborhood goes all out, with yard parties, cheering sections, and I’ve even heard of folks handing out Jello-O shots for runners to grab as they jog by.
+21. The Cooper Young 4-Miler is Friday, September 13 at 7 p.m.
+The neighborhood goes all out, with yard parties, cheering sections, Jello-O shots and Fireball shots for runners to grab as they jog by.
 (See the “toga” party photo below.)
-This year, it’s at the same time as a Tigers game.
-Gonna be crazy.

-22. The Cooper York Fest is September 16 from 9 a.m. to 7 p.m. at Memphis Made Brewing.
-The taproom hosts this extension of CY Fest with food trucks (Soi Number 9, Sushi Jimmi, Hot N Heavy Dogs, and MEMPops) entertainment, vendors, and special release beers.
+22. The Cooper York Fest is September 14 from 9 a.m. to 7 p.m. at Memphis Made Brewing.
+The taproom hosts this extension of CY Fest with food trucks (Soi Number 9 and New Wing Order) and music from Unapologetic & Friends.
 It’s free to enter.

 23. If you decide to enter one of the restaurants/bars in Cooper Young on CY Fest Day, awesome!
 Just try not to use these establishments as your personal AC station, i.e., camp out at tables while others are waiting, and please, please – as someone who once tended bar at CY Fest and got her ass whipped – please tip appropriately.